Child Support Attorneys in Gainesville

 - Seasonal variation in one or both parent’s income

-Sometimes, one parent is concerned that the other parent will hide income or present a false picture of total assets in order to minimize the amount of child support and spousal support he or she is ordered to pay.
+Sometimes, one parent is concerned that the other parent will hide income or present a false picture of total assets to minimize the amount of child support and spousal support he or she is ordered to pay.
 When necessary, we work with forensic accountants and other financial specialists to present accurate information to the court.

 Child Support Modifications